 Vienna Prater amusement park is our oldest and largest luna park.
 The most exciting attraction for travellers is the Giant Ferris Wheel.
-For second time travellers and insiders it is the new chain carousel.
+For second time travellers and insiders it is probably the chain carousel.
 At 117 metres, it is the highest in the world and whizzes you around in exhilarating heights, offering the most stunning views over Vienna.

 The larger part of the Prater is in fact woodlands and recreational area and was the former Imperial hunting grounds of the Habsburg family.
 When I was a child, my parents rarely took me there as its reputation and safety was not as good as it is today.